How to Become a Paralegal

 Obtain relevant work experience while in school.
 Get a job or internship in the legal field before you graduate, if possible, to gain relevant work experience.
 Most employers prefer candidates who have at least one year of experience working in a legal environment.
 Find an internship or job at a law office performing administrative tasks such as filing, answering phones, or assisting Paralegals.
 These types of jobs will not only serve to familiarize you with the legal field and get hands-on training, they will also look good on your résumé.

 When applying for a job as a paralegal, send your résumé and any other information the prospective employer requests.
 The paralegal profession is very competitive, so apply to as many jobs as possible and be prepared to have several interviews before landing a job.
-Another thing you might do is to join paralegal association, which may allow you to better network.
+Another thing you might do is to join a paralegal association, which may allow you to better network with others.
 Below are a few you can explore.

 - National Federation of Paralegals Association